-12.18.7.10 HOLIDAY LOAN: Wielday loan is made in advance of the tax return season, often based on an estimate of a borrowers tax refund.
+12.18.7.10 HOLIDAY LOAN: Wielday form field resume and sputtantion.
+A holiday loan is made in advance of the tax return season, often based on an estimate of a borrowers tax refund.
 However, because a holiday loan is extended prior to the end of the calendar year, it is based only on an estimate of how much income a borrower will have earned by the end of the year.
 Because a borrower has not yet filed their taxes, a holiday loan is not secured by the borrower's tax refund.